cosmos72/gomacro/README.md

-## gomacro - A Go interpreter with eval and Lisp-like macros
+## gomacro - A Go interpreter with Lisp-like macros

 Problem: "go generate" and many other Go tools automatically create Go source code from some kind of description - usually an interface